easytarget/MQ-Pro-IO/README.md

 ![My Hardware](waveshare_SX1268_LoRa_HAT/overview.jpg)

 # Device Trees
+In the install steps above we reconfigure the system to use the correct MangoPI MQ pro device tree instead of the ??FIX?? one.

 A device tree is a file that defines the structure of the peripherals attached to, and provided by, the GPIO and internal busses on a SBC.

 It is used in several places during initial boot to discover storage, console and other devices as needed.
 Once the linux kernel starts it is used to provision devices such as UART, network, gpu and other hardware.
 The device tree itself is a source file that is compiled into a binary to be loaded during boot.

 In this guide we only replace the device tree used by the kernel when Linux is started in the final stages of boot up.

-We do not need to modify the device tree used by U-Boot, or the kernel init processes, they still use the default (Nezha) device tree they were compiled against.
+We do not need to modify the device tree used by U-Boot, or the kernel init processes, they still use the default (??FIX??) device tree they were compiled against.
 Because this part of the boot process already works correctly we can avoid the complexity of recompiling anything.

-My pre-compiled device-trees for the MQ PRO are [here](./precompiled-trees), along with install notes.
-- I may modify this in the future as I learn how to handle kernel upgrades properly, my current install method is probably sub-optimal.
-But it should work.

 ## Roll Your Own Device Tree
-Hopefully you can find what you want in the precompiled trees, or use the vanilla tree and dynamically create your devices on it via `pinctl`.
+Hopefully you can do what you need with the default tree, and dynamically create your devices on it via `pinctl`.

-But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [device-tree](./device-tree) folder.
+But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [build-trees](./build-trees) folder.

 # Using the new tree

 ## Enabling Bluetooth
-You need one of the new device trees provided here; these correctly map UART1 onto the BT controller (with RTS/CTS).

-Once that is in place you also need the correct firmware for the bluetooth adapter, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
+After cheanging to the correct device tree you also need the correct firmware for the bluetooth adapter, a copy of this is in the [files/rtl_bt/](./files/rtl_bt) folder.
 * Copy the two firmware (`.bin`) files to `/usr/lib/firmware/rtl_bt/` on the MQ PRO and reboot.
 * Install *Bluez* (`sudo apt install bluez`) and then you can use `bluetoothctl` to configure and connect

 ## Status LED
-The onboard (blue) status LED can now be controlled via the sys tree:
+The onboard (blue) status LED can be controlled via the sys tree:

 `sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on